 Can't find flat iron but want a similar steak experience?
 Flank and skirt steak are the most similar in appearance and can be a good substitute.
 However, I think if you want a similar flavor you need to try a chuck eye steak.
 It is more fatty than a flat iron but since they are both from the chuck primal area of the cow, the taste is similar.

-Set your immersion circulator/sous vide to desired finished temperature (I recommend 135 degrees) for 2 hours and 30 minutes.
+- Set your immersion circulator/sous vide to desired finished temperature (I recommend 135 degrees) for 3 hours.